Platform beds are great for eliminating the need for a box spring and creating a sleek bedroom design with a low to the ground bed.

 Raising your bed can have several benefits: If you are a tall individual, a higher sleeping surface can make it easier to get in and out of bed.
 You may also want to use the area underneath your bed as storage space or raise the head of your mattress for incline sleeping therapy.

 Several methods are available to elevate your platform bed.
 You can attach wheels, place a mattress topper, or insert a wedge underneath your mattress.
 Installing bed risers is one of the most effective ways to lift your bed, especially if you have difficulty getting in and out of bed.
+Lastly, explore the best mattresses for platform beds.

 Sources and References: